-from the main diurnal component, and 8 hr, which may be related to the fine structure of tidal oscillation, which is not captured by the algorithm (Tolkova, 2010).
-TDA has the main periods around 12 hr and 24 hr, showing that the main contribution to the residual is given by the difference between predicted and observed tides.
-MOF and FIF detection curves also have a spectral peak around a period of 12 hr, but with a lower amplitude.
+Here, we illustrate the analysis by considering the signal chosen from DART 46414 (Fig. 3), whose detection curves for each technique are shown in Fig. 4.
+All detection curves show some residual oscillations, though of different amplitude and spectral content, as shown by the spectra in Fig. 5.
+The EOF detection curve has peaks for periods around 24 h, i.e., the residual from the main diurnal component, and 8 h, which may be related to the fine structure of tidal oscillation that is not captured by the algorithm (Tolkova, 2010).
+TDA has the main periods around 12 and 24 h, showing that the main contribution to the residual is given by the difference between predicted and observed tides.
+MOF and FIF detection curves also have a spectral peak around a period of 12 h but with a lower amplitude.
 Also, contrary to EOF, they have a mostly flat spectrum far from the semidiurnal frequency band.

 It is also interesting to look at the amplitude distribution of the prediction around zero.
 From the histograms in Fig. 6, we can notice that the MOF technique has the narrowest distribution, since it is able to remove the long-term trends entirely, with the only contribution to the detection curve being the random noise, as pointed out before.
 FIF has a very peaked distribution, indicating that the detection points checked at each time step do not deviate much from zero.
 On the other hand, EOF and TDA have a wider distribution, which shows that a larger number of values are further away from zero.
-For TDA, it can also be noticed that the histogram is not centered around zero, that is the points in the detection curve are distributed asymmetrically, due to the fact that the predicted tides are above the raw data.